-Social and textual engagement define my teaching philosophy—in the seminar class, the creative writing workshop, the individual conference session but also in my syllabus design and interactive assignments.
-As a reader and teacher of texts often considered to be “difficult”—from the sonnets and epics of the English Renaissance to experimental, contemporary work—I share with my students the challenge of coming to language sometimes historically and conceptually removed from the dictions and rhythms of our contemporary speech.
-The aim of my classroom is to champion this experience of defamiliarity—with texts but also with each other—while providing my students with the critical and rhetorical skills to confidently explore historical, cultural and formal contexts.
-Students in my classes learn to engage with primary texts of literature in several ways:
+Social and textual engagement define my teaching philosophy in the seminar class, the creative writing workshop and the individual conference session.
+As a reader and teacher of texts often considered to be “difficult”—from the sonnets and epics of the English Renaissance to experimental, contemporary work—I share with my students the challenge of encountering language sometimes historically and conceptually removed from the dictions and rhythms of contemporary speech.
+The aim of my classroom is to champion the experience of texts (and each other) while providing my students with the critical and rhetorical skills to confidently explore historical, cultural and formal contexts.
+Students in my classes engage with primary texts of literature in several ways:

 - Close readings